Oil Spills Fast Facts

 10. August 1, 1980 - Production Well D-103 blows out, spilling 42 million gallons of oil southeast of Tripoli, Libya.

-Notable U.S. Oil Spills:
+Notable US Oil Spills:

 Union Oil Company

-January 28, 1969 - Inadequate casing leads to the blowout of an Union Oil oil well 3,500 feet deep about five miles off the coast of Santa Barbara, California.
-About 3 million gallons of oil gush from the leak until it can be sealed 11 days later, covering 800 square miles of ocean and 35 miles of coastline and killing thousands of birds, fish and other wildlife.
+January 28, 1969 - Inadequate casing leads to the blowout of a Union Oil well 3,500 feet deep about five miles off the coast of Santa Barbara, California.
+About three million gallons of oil gush from the leak until it can be sealed 11 days later, covering 800 square miles of ocean and 35 miles of coastline and killing thousands of birds, fish and other wildlife.

-January 28, 1969 - Inadequate casing leads to the blowout of an Union Oil oil well 3,500 feet deep about five miles off the coast of Santa Barbara, California.
-About 3 million gallons of oil gush from the leak until it can be sealed 11 days later, covering 800 square miles of ocean and 35 miles of coastline and killing thousands of birds, fish and other wildlife.
+January 28, 1969 - Inadequate casing leads to the blowout of a Union Oil well 3,500 feet deep about five miles off the coast of Santa Barbara, California.
+About three million gallons of oil gush from the leak until it can be sealed 11 days later, covering 800 square miles of ocean and 35 miles of coastline and killing thousands of birds, fish and other wildlife.

 The disaster is largely considered to be one of the main impetuses behind the environmental movement and stricter government regulation, including President Richard Nixon's signing of the National Environmental Policy Act, the creation of the Environmental Protection Agency in 1970.
 It also inspired Wisconsin Senator Gaylord Nelson to found the first Earth Day.